htmlcsstoimage/docs/guides/instagram-embed.md

 ## How it works

-To generate a screenshot of an Instagram post, we can make use of the Instagram embed API.
+To generate a screenshot of an Instagram post, you can make use of the Instagram embed API.

-We figured this out by getting the Instagram embed code from a post.
 <img
   alt="Instagram embed instructions"
   loading="lazy"
   ix-path="/assets/images/insta-embed.png"
-  sizes="150px"
+  sizes="300px"
   ix-params='{
-  "w": 150,
+  "w": 300,
   "format": "auto"
   }'>